sc2-arcade-watcher/server/WEBAPI.md

 ### Rate limiting

-Current limits are: up to 500 requests in the span of 5 minutes.
+Current limits are: up to 100 requests in the span of 40 seconds.

 If the limit is exceeded `429` HTTP response will be given, instead of what was requested.